Merkoba/Hue/configuration.md

 "default_room_font_color"
 >The initial font color for new rooms.

-"images_directory"
+"image_directory"
 >The directory where uploaded images will be stored.

-"public_images_location"
+"public_image_location"
 >The public root of images.
-For example a public_images_location of /img/ would send public image urls as /img/image.jpg, which would reside in public/img/.
+For example a public_image_location of /img/ would send public image urls as /img/image.jpg, which would reside in public/img/.
 Needs a slash at the end.

-"public_videos_location"
+"public_tv_location"
 >The public root of videos.
-For example a public_videos_location of /img/ would send public image urls as /img/image.jpg, which would reside in public/img/.
+For example a public_tv_location of /img/ would send public image urls as /img/image.jpg, which would reside in public/img/.
 Needs a slash at the end.

 "default_image_source"
 >Default source for the image for new rooms or when "/image default" is issued.